serialport/website/README.md

 Versioned docs are for major versions of serialport and should be kept up to date with the latest version of the package.

+New docs should be added to the `/docs` directory.

 ### Developing Docs

 You can develop the docs by running